Sultan-Q/Basic-banking-site/README.md

-# Basic-banking-site
-A Basic Banking System where users/customers money can be transferred to other registered customers by the admin.
 # Basic Banking System     <img align="center" width="60" height="50" src="public/img/bank.png">
-## A Simple Dynamic website in which adminstrator manages the customers accounts and transfers money .
+## A Basic Banking System where users/customers money can be transferred to other registered customers by the admin.

 - - - -
-## :rocket: Tech Stack used:
+## ➡️: Tech Stack used:
 - EJS
 - CSS
 - Bootstrap